 FCHacks is a hackathon for high schoolers in the Pittsburgh region.
 A hackathon is a competition during which students who are interested in exploring computer science or engineering team up and build cool projects (apps, games, robots, or whatever they're excited about).
 FCHacks is open to students with a variety of skill levels—no prior knowledge or experience needed.
 All participants will have access to mentors and materials, and will have a chance to pitch to sponsors and judges and win prizes; beginners will also be provided with computers, workshops, and special prizes.

-FCHacks is a 12-hour hackathon, from 7:30 AM to 7:30 PM, on Saturday, March 25, 2017.
-You can find a more detailed schedule below.
+FCHacks is a 12-hour hackathon, from 7:30 AM to 7:30 PM, on Saturday, March 2, 2019.
 We'll have an opening speaker, around 10 hours of dedicated time for students to work on their projects (and eat—lunch and snacks are provided!), and a science-fair style expo presentation, award ceremony, and closing speaker at the end of the event.

 FCHacks will take place at Fox Chapel Area High School, about 20 minutes outside of the City of Pittsburgh.

 During a hackathon, participants ("hackers") work in teams of up to 4 to build projects ("hacks") from scratch.
 These projects can be pretty much anything—apps, games, robots, websites, or anything else you can dream up!

 There are very few limits on what you can build, but here are some examples of what people have made at other hackathons.
 Keep in mind that almost all of these projects were created by college students during longer events (typically 36 hours)—your projects at FCHacks do not have to be this elaborate!

 In this context, "hacking" means quickly and cleverly building a piece of hardware or software from scratch.
 This is completely different from illegal hacking, which involves gaining unauthorized access to a computer system.